-Thomas More University is dedicated to an integrated learning environment BOTH in and outside of the classroom.
-The Department of Student Affairs provides experiences, services, and programs which complement academic pursuits and facilitates student involvement in the total breadth of the Thomas More community.
-Student Life strives to create an environment which fosters the development of the whole person.
-Programs and services are designed to encourage and support intellectual, occupational, physical, psychological, social, and spiritual growth.
-Student Engagement complements the academic mission of the University and in this context seeks to develop students as productive and responsible citizens within the University and surrounding communities to which we belong.
+Thomas More University is committed to an integrated learning environment both in and outside the classroom.
+The Office of Student Affairs provides experiences, services, and programs which complement academic pursuits and facilitates student involvement in the life of the University through opportunities for leadership and service.
+In keeping with our Catholic mission and values, student life staff strive to create an environment which fosters the development of the whole person.
+Programs and services are designed to encourage and support intellectual, physical, psychological, social, and spiritual growth.
+Programs complement the academic mission of the University and seek to develop students as productive and responsible citizens within the University and surrounding communities to which we belong.

 Thomas More encourages students to explore the disciplines and participate in life experiences which contribute to the learning process.
-It is assumed that the development of values and decision-making skills occur within the context of standards established by the University community for the benefit of the common good.
+The development of values and decision-making skills occur within the context of standards established by the University community for the common good.
 The Saints Community Standards identifies five community commitments - individual worth, personal integrity, critical thinking, self-control, and community responsibility.
-The students of our community will be expected to uphold and portray these characteristics in all aspects of their life while enrolled at Thomas More University.
-The governing policies are designed to empower students to be responsible, respectful citizens within their living and learning environment while recognizing their actions and behaviors can have a greater impact on everyone within the TMU community.
-In other words, our success in achieving our TMU mission and vision is highly dependent on the quality of the community we create.
-In grounding our policies in values, we demonstrate that Thomas More University is a place that works (inside and outside the classroom) to develop and educate students for their whole lives.
+Our students are expected to uphold and model these characteristics in all aspects of their life while enrolled at Thomas More University.
+The governing policies are designed to empower students to be responsible, respectful citizens within their living and learning environment while recognizing that their actions and behaviors can have a greater impact on everyone within the TMU community.
+In other words, our success in achieving our TMU mission and vision depends on the quality of the community we create.
+By grounding our policies in values, Thomas More University ensures that we are a community which develops and educates students for their whole lives.